 Vt.
 Town Changes Name to Killington

-That ``old guy″ is Col. Benjamin Sherburne, a land grantee for whom the town was renamed in 1800.
-The colonel’s influence was forgotten over the years while the Killington ski area grew to dominate the economy of the region.
+The colonel’s influence was forgotten over the years.
+Meanwhile, the Killington ski area came into being in 1958 and grew to dominate the economy and geography of not only the town but the region.

-Killington employs 360 people year-round and as many as 1,800 people in winter months.
-The largest ski area in Vermont, Killington also supports a varied cluster of restaurants, ski stores, real estate and other businesses.
+The largest ski area in Vermont, Killington also supports a large and varied cluster of restaurants, ski stores, real estate and other establishments.

-Town Moderator Horace Glaze predicted that people would start confusing the ski resort with the town offices, and the resort would have to field calls about dog licenses and tax bills.
+Town Moderator Horace (Red) Glaze predicted that people would start confusing the ski resort’s offices with the town offices, and the resort would have to field calls about dog licenses and tax bills.
+He voted against the name change.